 ARTISTS AT HOME

 Artists at Home is an ongoing portrait series of Los Angeles artists in their live-work studios.
 My goal was to explore and celebrate the alchemy, chaos, and interconnectivity of making art in the space that is also your home.
 I work from my small apartment, and at times I’m frustrated by my inability to physically separate from my work.
-I was curious about artists who embraced this overlap.
-By photographing them, I learned to embrace it, as well.
+I was curious about artists who embraced this overlap, and through photographing them, I learned to embrace it, as well.

 However, one-by-one, almost every artist in this series has experienced a similar story: their building was sold to new owners who then evicted the residents in order to create luxury housing.
 Most of the individuals in this series were in the middle of their eviction when I photographed them.